UtkusMalen/TelegramBot/README.md

 # TelegramBot
 Telegram Bot for learning foreign words

-Инструкция по установке и запуску:
+Installation and Launch Instructions:

-1. Распаковываешь папку с ботом в любое удобное место
+1. Extract the bot's folder to any convenient location.

-2. Запускаешь PowerShell (или любую другую консоль системы) от имени администратора
+2. Run PowerShell (or any other system console) as Administrator.

-3. пишешь "cd *путь к папке с ботом*"
+3. Type: cd path_to_bot_folder.

-4. Вводишь эти команды:
+4. Enter these commands:

 npm install -g pkg

 npm install

-5. Далее создаешь .env файл в папке с ботом, вписываешь туда BOT_TOKEN=*Твой токен*
+5. Create a .env file in the bot folder and add the following line:
-6. Прописываешь npm start
+BOT_TOKEN=Your_Token.

-Бот установлен! 👌
+6. Run the command: npm start.
+The bot is now installed! 👌